colshrapnel/phpdelusions.net/sql_injection.md

     $stm->execute($ids);
     $data = $stm->fetchAll();

-And still we have a variable interpolated in the query string, which makes me shivers in the back, although I am sure this code is safe.
-And it should make you shivers too!
+And still, we have a variable interpolated in the query string, which makes me shivers in the back, although I am sure this code is safe.
+And it should make you shiver too!

 So, in all these cases **we are forced to fall back into the stone age of manual formatting!**